Aki78/ReaktorTrain/readme.md

     The app might not work on some browsers since it wasn't tested on every browser.
 (Especially on mobile phones) If you don't see any information, the server might be down.
+    If the data is not updating every 2 seconds, the timer might have stopped.

 Check out the app at [http://aki78.pythonanywhere.com/bird](http://aki78.pythonanywhere.com/bird).